nrctkno/php-audit-tools/README.md

 1. Clone the script in your public html folder.
 2. Run it:
-  a.
-From your browser: Access to `http://localhost/git_diff_renderer/git_diff_renderer.php?path=path/to/your/git/repo/folder`.
+    - From your browser: Access to `http://localhost/git_diff_renderer/git_diff_renderer.php?path=path/to/your/git/repo/folder`.
 Replace `localhost` by a valid host.
-  b.
-From command line: `php -f git_diff_renderer.php path=path/to/your/git/repo/folder > output.html`
+    - From command line: `php -f git_diff_renderer.php path=path/to/your/git/repo/folder > output.html`

 ![screenshot](screenshot.png)